kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Data_visualization.md

 <h1 align="center" style="color: orange"> Data Visualization </h1>

-Data visualization is an essential part of the data science process.
-It is the process of making sense of data through visual representations.
+Data visualization is the process of making sense of data through visual representations.
 Data visualization serves two fundamental purposes:

-1. **Exploratory data analysis (EDA)**: The best way to explore data is to visualize it.
-This helps us to identify patterns, trends, and outliers in the data.
+1. **Understanding the data**

-2. **Communicating the results**: After extracting meaningful insights from the data, we need to communicate the results to the stakeholders.
-The best way to do this is through visualizations, as they are much easier to understand than a bunch numbers.
-Let us see some of the most common data visualization techniques.
+2. **Communicating the results**

-> No code / low code data visualization tools would be covered in detail in the [Data Engineering Tools section](../12.%20Data%20Engineering%20and%20Big%20Data%20tools/Readme.md).
+> No code/low code data visualization tools would be covered in detail in the [Data Engineering Tools section](../12.%20Data%20Engineering%20and%20Big%20Data%20tools/Readme.md).

 ## Line plot